TopHillRobotics/quadruped-robot/README.md

-# 1. Quadruped Overview
+# 1. Overview

 This repository provides an architecture to control quadruped robots.
-It provides state estimator, geit generator, stance and swing leg controllers.
+It provides state estimator, gait generator, stance and swing leg controllers.

 The project includes demo, extern quadruped and simulation, totally four ROS packages.
 The **demo** package provides some simple examples of the control flow and examples that uses different control modes.
 The **extern** packages consists of third party libraries.
 The **quadruped** is the main package that provides the control architecture.
 The **simulation** package is used for launching simulation environment in gazebo.
 Currently it uses code and structure provided by unitree.
 More details about simulation is at [this link](https://github.com/unitreerobotics/unitree_ros).